carab9/threading-market-checkout/README.md

 ## Technical Skills

-C++ thread for multi-threading, mutex, condition_variable for thread synchronization, queue, regular expressions (to parse ProductPrice.xml and Carts.csv), smart pointers, STL containers such as vector, tuple, map, and date and time utilities chrono.
+C++ thread for multi-threading, mutex, condition_variable for thread synchronization, queue, regular expressions (to parse ProductPrice.xml and Carts.csv), smart pointers, STL containers such as vector, tuple, map, STL algorithms, and date and time utilities chrono.

 ## Results